samhiatt/eleventy-netlify-boilerplate/pages/yet-another.md

 ---
-title: Yet Another
+title: Yet Another Page
 date: 2021-04-12T07:13:53.420Z
 permalink: /yet-another/
 eleventyNavigation:
   order: 0
-  key: yet-another
+  key: Yet Another
 ---
-Here is another page.
+Here is another page with not much on it.